eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/agent.rst

 Repeater Node
 *************

-A Repeater Node could work as a :term:`TURN` Repeater.
-This means that a Repeater Node can be used to repeat messages between networks.
+A Repeater Node can be used to repeat messages between networks, that is, the message will be forwarded using the same network interface.
+This is useful to communicate across LANs.

 .. figure:: /rst/figures/agent_nodes_repeater.png
     :align: center